Amazon MP3 is an online music store that sells DRM-free songs and albums. It was launched in September 2007.

 As of 2011, The Amazon MP3 service is available for consumers in the United States, United Kingdom, Germany, France, Austria, Switzerland, and Japan.

 iTunes is available in France, Germany, UK, Austria, Belgium, Finland, Greece, Italy, Luxembourg, Holland, Spain, Portugal, Canada, Denmark, Switzerland, Sweden, Japan, Norway, Australia and New Zealand.
 See also: Map of iTunes availability

 Between the two services, pricing is more or less the same.
 Most songs on Amazon MP3 range in from $0.25 to $1.29, with albums priced from as low as $4.99 to as high as $17.49, depending on artist, length of album and whether or not the album is "Deluxe" or "Special".
 On iTunes, the pricing is approximately the same, though a quick comparison shows that some select songs and albums are more expensive on iTunes, while others are more expensive on Amazon.

 edit Ease of use with iPod/iPhone

 Songs sold by both music stores are compatible with the iPod and iPhone via iTunes, though due to the nature of the iTunes Store's integration within iTunes, it is arguably an easier and more seamless experience.

-If you have iTunes installed on your computer, Amazon downloads mp3 format to a location of your choice and also downloads to your iTunes library.
-If iTunes is not found on a Windows computer, it copies to Windows Media Player, instead.
+If you have iTunes installed on your computer, Amazon downloads MP3 files to a location of your choice and also downloads to your iTunes library.
+If iTunes is not found on a Windows computer, it copies to the Music folder to be played by Windows Media Player instead.